sunxfancy/submit/README.md

 Now, it has following features:

-* submit a task - it will automatically run at the queue is empty
+* submit a task - it will automatically run when the queue is empty
 * show queue - to check who is running jobs

 You can use `-h` to check the helping message: